23 Best Breeds of Rabbit Price in India

 English Lop

-The English Lop is best known for its long, oversized ears that fall on either side of its face.
+The English Lop is best known for its long, oversized ears on either side of its face.
 The ears are round and should not point at the end.
 They have large heads with wide-set eyes a mandolin-shaped bodies.
-Their feet should be straight with the front feet not bow-legged or bent and the tail should be straight (not screwed).
+Their feet should be straight with the front feet not bow-legged or bent, and the tail should be straight (not screwed).

 English Lop